-- Agencies must only collect personal information for a lawful purpose, which is directly related to the agency's function or activities and necessary for that purpose (IPP 1, HPP 1). - Agencies must only collect personal information directly from the person concerned, unless the person has authorised collection from someone else, or if they are under the age of 16 and the information has been provided by a parent or guardian (IPP 2, HPP 3). - Agencies must inform individuals that their personal information is being collected, why it is being collected, what it will be used for, who will have access to it, and how they can view or amend it before, or as soon as practicable after, their personal information is collected, unless the agency is exempt from doing so.
-This can be done using a Privacy Collection Statement, which in the smart places context may involve posting a prominent sign within the smart place or posting the notice on a related website or app (IPP 3, HPP 4). - Agencies must only collect personal information that is relevant, accurate, complete, up-to-date and not excessive (IPP 4, HPP 2).
+- Agencies must only collect personal information for a lawful purpose, which is directly related to the agency's function or activities and necessary for that purpose (Information Protection Principles 1, Health Privacy Principles 1). - Agencies must only collect personal information directly from the person concerned, unless the person has authorised collection from someone else, or if they are under the age of 16 and the information has been provided by a parent or guardian (Information Protection Principles 2, Health Privacy Principles 3).

+- Agencies must inform individuals that their personal information is being collected, why it is being collected, what it will be used for, who will have access to it, and how they can view or amend it before, or as soon as practicable after, their personal information is collected, unless the agency is exempt from doing so.
+This can be done using a Privacy Collection Statement which, in the smart places context, may involve posting a prominent sign within the smart place or posting the notice on a related website or app (Information Protection Principles 3, Health Privacy Principles 4).
+It is important to note that that the notice must be made in a place that people would expect to see it. - Agencies must only collect personal information that is relevant, accurate, complete, upto-date and not excessive (Information Protection Principles 4, Health Privacy Principles 2).